TopoMojo: Building Virtual Labs

 - ISO: Use the ISO Selector to attach an ISO image to your virtual machine.

-- Delete Template: Deletes the template.
+- Delete Template: Deletes the template from the workspace.

 Refresh and Deploy